Tackling our societal challenges together

 Responding to disasters through humanitarian assistance also plays a crucial role in Bayer’s social commitment.
 With our Disaster Relief programs we support communities affected by natural disasters and public health crises, such as the COVID-19 pandemic.

-Bayer’s global and local foundations (Africa, India, USA) are the philanthropic arms of Bayer and generate impact in line with our vision for “Health for All, Hunger for None” and our mission “Science for a Better Life”.
+Bayer’s global and local foundations (Africa, India, USA) are the philanthropic arms of Bayer and generate impact in line with our mission for “Health for All, Hunger for None”.

 Insights into some of our charitable projects all over the world: